Ever had a potato turn into a slab of butter?

 A final word on saturated fat:

 Many think that saturated fat is evil and causes fatty liver and because DNL creates saturated fat, it’s also evil.
-Well, a new study showed that intrahepatic lipids was negatively correlated with VLDL-triglyceride secretion rates and that VLDL-triglyceride secretion rates were positively correlated with hepatic concentrations of saturated diacylglycerol (DAG) (R).
-Meaning saturated DAG promotes VLDL-triglyceride secretion from the liver and prevent fatty liver.
+Well, a new study showed that intrahepatic lipids were negatively correlated with VLDL-triglyceride secretion rates and that VLDL-triglyceride secretion rates were positively correlated with hepatic concentrations of saturated diacylglycerol (DAG) (R).
+Meaning saturated DAG promotes VLDL-triglyceride secretion from the liver and prevents fatty liver.
 Furthermore, saturated fats just require a high protein and choline intake to prevent accumulation in the liver.

 It’s polyunsaturated fat that’s the bad guy that causes fatty liver, liver damage and later liver dysfunction (R).

 - Phytic acid and myo-inositol (R).
 The myo‑inositol (MI) ring of PA is thought to be the active one.